Jingdezhen Jiangxi, China Travel Guide

 Wander through lively street markets for local products and handmade ceramics.
 Haggling is sometimes customary.

-Explore for unique souvenirs and gifts.
+Explore for special souvenirs and gifts.

 Always confirm prices before purchasing larger items.